Darko Tuševljaković

-Darko Tuševljaković (born 1978) is a Serbian writer.
-He was born in Zenica in the then-Yugoslavia (currently Bosnia and Herzegovina).
+Darko Tuševljaković is a Serbian writer.

+Biography

 The author of eight books, he is best known for his 2016 novel Jaz (The Chasm) which won the European Union Prize for Literature in 2017.
 It was also shortlisted for Serbia's leading literary prize, the NIN Award.
 He published his most recent novel, Karota (Carota), in 2025.

 In 2023 he received prestigious Andrić Prize for his collection of stories Hangar za snove (Hangar for Dreams).